Skip to content

 If you’re new to weightlifting shoes and want a consistent pair that isn’t going to break the bank, then I think the Workout Warrior Weightlifting Shoes could be a good option for your needs.

-This shoe’s rubber outsole comes with a good level of traction for different surfaces and its TPU midsole and heel are plenty stable for a variety of strength needs.
+This shoe’s rubber outsole provides good traction on different surfaces, and its TPU midsole and heel are stable enough for a variety of strength needs.

 On top of this, this model costs around $150 USD so it is better priced than some of the market’s more premium and expensive options like the Reebok Legacy Lifter 3 and Adipower 3.